m4ktub/m4ktub.ws/source/_posts/2017-04-01-telescopes-and-light-pixels.md

 date: 2017-04-01Z
 ---

 I've recently been offered a refracting telescope.
 I've always liked astronomy but never got to own one so I have little idea how to use it effectively.
 You just point and shoot?
-Oh, that's cameras.
+Oh, that's for cameras.
 So you just point and look?
 More or less but I guess it's important to know how to use it and, at least, a little about how it actually works.
 I know people can use telescopes very well just by knowing what works and what does not work.
-Still I prefer to try to understand the basics about how it works and learn how to predict results.
+Still I prefer trying to understand the basics about how it works and learn how to predict results.
 Let's say, instead of trying 3 configurations of lenses in 2 min, I prefer to read stuff for 1h and then get the configuration right at the first time.

 Also, my first Google searches showed me that, regarding this topic, I had a lot of typical misconceptions and simplistic mental models of light.
 For example, being used to computers when I read that there is a maximum resolution for a telescope I've immediately though about pixels.
 It's strange, but I had no other model for a limit in imaging.
 Obviously I did not expect to look through the telescope and see a pixelized Jupiter but what would I see with maximum zoom?

-This is basically how I wrapped my head around the basics to predict what can I see through my telescope.
-I'll be using my telescope as reference for some of the examples.
-It is a [KONUSTART-900][1] which came with two Huygens lenses (an 8mm and a 20mm) as well as two Barlow lenses (with 1.5x and 2x magnification).
+This is basically how I wrapped my head around the basics to predict what can be seen through my telescope.
+Throughout the rest of the post I'll be using a [KONUSTART-900][1] as a reference for some of the measurments.

 Basics about refracting telescopes
 ----------------------------------